twisted/twisted/docs/projects/core/howto/clients.rst

 its logic.
 In the case of ``LogBot`` , it opens the file and connects to the channel stored in the factory.

-Factories have a default implementation of ``buildProtocol`` that does the same thing the example above does, using the ``protocol`` attribute of the factory to create the protocol instance.
+Factories have a default implementation of ``buildProtocol``.
+It does the same thing the example above does using the ``protocol`` attribute of the factory to create the protocol instance.
 In the example above, the factory could be rewritten to look like this:

 .. code-block:: python